jean997/jean997.github.io/index.md

    </td>
   <td class="left">
   I am an Assistant Professor in the <a href="https://sph.umich.edu/biostat/">Department of Biostatistics</a> at the University of Michigan.
   I develop statistical methods motivated by problems in genetics and genomics.
   I am particularly interested in Mendelian randomization and other methods for exploiting patterns of pleiotropy (genetic sharing) across traits to understand human biology.
-I also work on a range of statistical genetics topics including confounding and selection bias in GWAS and statistical  methods for integrating across multiple -omic data types. <br>
+  I also work on a range of statistical genetics topics including confounding and selection bias in GWAS, analysis of epigenome data, and statistical  methods for integrating across multiple -omic data types. <br>
    <br>

  Previously, I have been a postdoc